JeffCoster/merge/README.md

          console.log("schema is valid");
       }
    }

-   compose(mergerMap, dataSources, document);
+   // invoke merger to render template compose(mergerMap, dataSources, document, customFunctions);

 ```

-> Merger is invoked by calling **_compose(mergerMap, dataSources, document);_**
+> Merger is invoked by calling **_compose(mergerMap, dataSources, document, customFuom);_**
->- margerMap is a const containing the mapping json which maps the source json arrays and values to the html template
+>- margerMap is your const containing the mapping json which maps the source json arrays and values to the html template
->- dataSources is a json object that registers the source data (json) objects
+>- dataSources is your json object that registers the source data (json) objects
 >- document is the DOM of the html template.
-On Node the html has to be parsed into a DOM
+On Node, the html has to be parsed into a DOM
+>- customFunctions are your custom functions that can be called from specific extension points of merger

 > The **_if(debug)_** section is an optional section, to validate the configured mapping against the merger mapping schema
->- generally, this would only be needed in the development of the mapping
+>- generally, this would only be needed during the configuration of the mapping
 >- errors detected are output in the browser console

 ## Examples (Rendered in Browser):